 It’s up to you.

 Every house has a meter somewhere.
-You just need to make a note/take a picture of the reading on your meter and drop it over via email to firstname.lastname@example.org, what’s app or upload it on your online account.
+You just need to make a note/take a picture of the reading on your meter and drop it over via email to email@example.com, what’s app or upload it to your online dashboard.

-We’ll process it within a few days, and get back to you to let you know how much you’ve used.
+We’ll process it within a few days, and you can check your dashboard to see how much energy you have used.

 What are my unit rates?